TutsWiki/source/content/blog/linux/install-software-linux.md

 </script>

 ## Installing Software on DEB Distros
-Another popular package format is the debian package format i.e. DEB.
+Another popular package format is the Debian package format.
 In addition to Debian, distributions like Mint and Ubuntu use deb packages.

 - Debian
 - Linux Mint
 - Ubuntu

 ### apt - Advanced Packacking Tool
-The debian based distributions use a package manager called apt (advanced packaging tool). apt is comprised of a few small utilities with the two most commonly used being `apt-cache` and `apt-get`.
+The Debian-based distributions use a package manager called `apt` (advanced packaging tool). `apt` is comprised of a few small utilities with the two most commonly used being `apt-cache` and `apt-get`.

 #### Find packages to install using apt-cache
 ```bash